-Hunter Lindsay, a seventh-grade student at South Pontotoc Middle School, enjoys playing Xbox games and is happiest when working with his horse, Dakota.
+Hunter Lindsay, a seventh-grader at South Pontotoc Middle School, enjoys playing Xbox games and is happiest when working with his horse, Dakota.
 At school, he’s interested in robotics and would like to become a computer programmer.

-As a patient with radial longitudinal deficiency, also known as radial clubhand, and bilateral thumb aplasia, Hunter was born with a left arm that is shorter than his right, and two hands that were both missing thumbs.
+As a patient with radial longitudinal deficiency, also known as radial clubhand, and bilateral thumb aplasia, Hunter was born with a left arm that is shorter than his right arm, and both hands that were missing thumbs.
 Thanks to Children’s of Mississippi care, he has gained the functionality to reach his full potential.

-When he was about one year old, Hunter had surgery on his right hand that involved moving his index finger into the thumb position.
-Hunter's left hand, though, remained so malpositioned from birth that he could not see his fingers and was unable to use the hand at all.
+When he was about 1 year old, Hunter had surgery on his right hand that involved moving his index finger into the thumb position.
+Hunter's left hand, though, remained so malpositioned from birth that he could not see his fingers and was unable to use that hand at all.

 After he went to live with his second cousin, Jerri Bennett, now his guardian, the discussion of additional corrective surgeries began.
 “I just wanted to see what was possible,” Bennett said.
 “I wanted Hunter to have every advantage and to reach his full potential.”

-At Children’s of Mississippi, Hunter met Dr. Kellie Leitch, UMMC associate professor and chief of pediatric orthopaedic surgery, and Dr. Marc E. Walker, UMMC assistant professor of plastic surgery and orthopaedic surgery and a hand surgery specialist.
+At Children’s of Mississippi, Hunter met Dr. Kellie Leitch, associate professor and chief of pediatric orthopaedic surgery, and Dr. Marc E. Walker, a hand surgery specialist and assistant professor of plastic surgery and orthopaedic surgery.

-Surgical care from Leitch, a pediatric orthopaedic surgeon who came to UMMC from Canada, and from Walker, who specializes in plastic surgery and hand surgery, has made a huge difference in Hunter’s life, Bennett said.
+Surgical care from Leitch, a pediatric orthopaedic surgeon who came to the University of Mississippi Medical Center from Canada, and from Dr. Walker, who specializes in plastic surgery and hand surgery, has made a huge difference in Hunter’s life, Bennett said.
 “Having Dr. Leitch and Dr. Walker both working to help Hunter has been wonderful.”